bytefish/bytefish.de/blog/aspnet_core_identity_database.md

 author: Philipp Wagner
 summary: This article shows how to rename columns in a generated ASP.NET Core identity database model.

 I always shake in horror when it comes to implementing my own user management in an application.

-There is just **so much** you can get wrong.
+There is **so much** you can get wrong.
 And so much we need to reinvent!
 What about implementing...

+* Two Factor Authentication?
+* Registration?
+* Registration Confirmations?
-Two Factor Authentication?
-Registration?
-Safe Password Hashing?
-Roles and Claims?
+* Safe Password Hashing?
+* Roles and Claims?

 Time is money.
 And time is often a very limiting factor in projects.